nexDigitalDev/confluent-kafka-demo/README.md

 ## Console Producer and Consumer

 Instead of using KSQL, you can either use the console producer or consumer to consume or produce messages.
+If you use console producer, be aware that your input data has the same data structure as defined in the connector configuration file.

 For example, you can use the console consumer to observe the messages of **TRAFFIC_ENRICHED** :

 ```bash
 $ kafka-console-consumer --bootstrap-server localhost:9092 --topic TRAFFIC_ENRICHED --from-beginning --formatter kafka.tools.DefaultMessageFormatter --property print.key=true --property print.value=true  --property key.deserializer=org.apache.kafka.common.serialization.StringDeserializer --property value.deserializer=org.apache.kafka.common.serialization.StringDeserializer